Navigator objectSupport in all current engines.

 MIME types explicitly supported by the corresponding

-plugin when this object was last created or updated by refresh()
+plugin when this object was last created or updated by refresh(), whichever happened most

 recently.